NE5532: Power supply requirements

 The 5532 stands out among audio op amps in having an unusually high absolute maximum supply voltage rating of 44 V (compared to more common 36 V).
 In practice, each of the two amplifiers draws a fairly high 45 mA supply current, and the plastic package becomes appreciably warm at 34 V supply voltage.
 According to Douglas Self, using power supplies of more than 34 V is potentially unsafe, and certainly incompatible with most other op amps.
+At least one major manufacturer of the 5532 have since 2025 changed the internal topology of their 5532 to a version which cannot handle more than 36V supply voltage.

 The 5532 is sensitive to power supply AC decoupling; failure to decouple leads to erratic internal high-frequency oscillation that does not propagate to the output directly, but causes apparent distortion.
-A single 0.1 μF high-quality capacitor, connected across the power supply pins and in close proximity to them, is normally sufficient to prevent such oscillations.
+A single 0.1 μF high-quality capacitor, connected across the power supply pins and near to them, is normally sufficient to prevent such oscillations.
 The manufacturers recommend using two such capacitors, connected between each power supply pin and the ground; according to Douglas Self, this is not necessary and sometimes undesirable due to the risks of injecting noise currents into the signal ground.